Tina-otoge/blog/_posts/2018-02-21-whats-the-deal-osu.markdown

 way it was intended to be played.
 This song was made for another game, to be played in other conditions".

-I think that's one of the main reasons *osu!* is disrespected in by other rhythm games players.
+I think that's one of the main reasons *osu!* is disrespected by other rhythm games players.
 Players that play other games feel like they are the one playing the "true" games while *osu!* is a cluster of adaptations.
 And I am not only talking about the gameplay but also about the songs you play.